 Hazardous Properties and Victims’ Rights in Illinois

-The location of the premises where you fell can also have an impact on the claim.
+The location of the premises where you fell can also have an impact on the slip and fall claim.
 Some of the most common places falls happen include nursing homes, work, and outside on icy surfaces in the wintertime.

 Falls in Nursing Homes

 The elderly population is at a high risk of falling.
 According to the Centers for Disease Control and Prevention (CDC), 3 million adults over age 65 are treated for serious injuries in emergency departments every year.

 Older people are more likely to fall because of lower body weakness, vitamin D deficiency, difficulties with balance, and vision problems.
 When a nursing home resident falls, the facility could be held accountable if staff members were not monitoring residents properly, adequate care wasn’t being provided, or the incident occurred because the facility was in disrepair.

 If you work a job that requires you to travel to other properties to do work, you may be able to take legal action against the home or property owner if you fall in the process while you’re on the job.